How to Add Contact Form 7 in Elementor

 - At least one contact form already created inside Contact Form 7

-If you haven’t created a form yet, go to Contact > Add New in your WordPress dashboard.
+If you have not created a form yet, go to Contact > Add New in your WordPress dashboard.
 Give the form a name, set up your fields, and click Save.
-You’ll see a shortcode appear at the top of the saved form — you won’t need to paste it manually in Elementor, but it’s good to know it’s there.
+You will see a shortcode appear at the top of the saved form.
+You will not need to paste it manually in Elementor, but knowing it exists is useful if you ever want to embed the form in a text block or widget area instead.

 Step 1 - Open Your Page in Elementor